findy-network/findy-network.github.io/content/en/blog/basics-for-passwordless/index.md

 date: 2024-01-05
 title: "Path to Passwordless"
 linkTitle: "Path to Passwordless"
 description: "Passwordless user authentication is the new black.
-After building decades of password-based authentication flows, web application developers must familiarize themselves with this new technology.
-Luckily, there is already a variety of proprietary and open-source tooling one can choose from."
+If your web application still uses password-based authentication, it is worthwhile to familiarize yourself with this new technology.
+Luckily, one can already choose a variety of proprietary and open-source tooling for experimenting hands-on and even implementing production-ready solutions."
 author: Laura Vuorenoja
 resources:
   - src: "**.{png,jpg}"